mickfuzz/phd4/_posts/thesis_chapters/tocs/2024-3-3-Methodology.md_toc.md

         -   [Use of Interview data](#use-of-interview-data)
             -   [Practitioner interviews](#practitioner-interviews)
             -   [Participant interviews](#participant-interviews)
-    -   [Data validity and reliability and decisions of what to not analyse](#data-validity-and-reliability-and-decisions-of-what-to-not-analyse)
+    -   [Data validity, replicability and reliability and decisions of what to not analyse](#data-validity-replicability-and-reliability-and-decisions-of-what-to-not-analyse)
         -   [Data Validity - Triangulation of Data - THE
             THEORY](#data-validity---triangulation-of-data---the-theory)
             -   [Limits of / problems with video data